ibrahimmkhalid/ultralytics/docs/en/hub/app/android.md

 Keep in mind that the choice of delegate can affect performance and model compatibility.
 For example, some models may not work with certain delegates, or a delegate may not be available on a specific device.
 As such, it's essential to test your model and the chosen delegate on your target devices for the best results.

-## Getting Started with the Ultralytics Android App
+## Getting Started with the SFDT_Ibrahim Android App

-To get started with the Ultralytics Android App, follow these steps:
+To get started with the SFDT_Ibrahim Android App, follow these steps:

-1. Download the Ultralytics App from the [Google Play Store](https://play.google.com/store/apps/details?id=com.ultralytics.ultralytics_app).
+1. Download the SFDT_Ibrahim App from the [Google Play Store](https://play.google.com/store/apps/details?id=com.sfdt_ibrahim.sfdt_ibrahim_app).

-2. Launch the app on your Android device and sign in with your Ultralytics account.
-If you don't have an account yet, create one [here](https://hub.ultralytics.com/).
+2. Launch the app on your Android device and sign in with your SFDT_Ibrahim account.
+If you don't have an account yet, create one [here](https://hub.sfdt_ibrahim.com/).

 3. Once signed in, you will see a list of your trained YOLO models.
 Select a model to use for object detection.